Oyelowo/surreal-orm/rust/surrealdb-orm/docs/en/src/statements/define/token.md

 In the example above, the `define_token` statement defines a token named "oyelowo_token" on the scope "planet".
 The token type is set to `TokenType::EDDSA` and the value is set to "abcde".

-This will generate the following SQL statement:
+This will generate the following SQL

+statement:

 ```sql
 DEFINE TOKEN oyelowo_token ON SCOPE planet TYPE EDDSA VALUE 'abcde';
 ```

+## Token Types

+The `TokenType` enum represents the available token types in SurrealDB.
+Each token type corresponds to a specific algorithm or cryptographic scheme used for token generation and validation.
+The following token types are available:

+- `EDDSA`: EdDSA (Edwards-curve Digital Signature Algorithm)
+- `ES256`: ECDSA using P-256 and SHA-256
+- `ES384`: ECDSA using P-384 and SHA-384
+- `ES512`: ECDSA using P-521 and SHA-512
+- `HS256`: HMAC using SHA-256
+- `HS384`: HMAC using SHA-384
+- `HS512`: HMAC using SHA-512
+- `PS256`: RSASSA-PSS using SHA-256 and MGF1 with SHA-256
+- `PS384`: RSASSA-PSS using SHA-384 and MGF1 with SHA-384
+- `PS512`: RSASSA-PSS using SHA-512 and MGF1 with SHA-512
+- `RS256`: RSASSA-PKCS1-v1_5 using SHA-256
+- `RS384`: RSASSA-PKCS1-v1_5 using SHA-384
+- `RS512`: RSASSA-PKCS1-v1_5 using SHA-512

+You can specify the desired token type when using the `define_token` statement by providing the corresponding `TokenType` enum variant.

 You have now learned how to define tokens using the `define_token` statement.
 Tokens are essential for authentication and authorization in SurrealDB, allowing you to secure your data and control access to resources.
-Define Token